 Football matches are noisy events!

-- The noise levels go up and down throughout a match; - Small children have thinner skulls and more sensitive hearing and thus are more prone to hearing damage than adults; - Whilst long term damage from the noise at football grounds is unlikely, the peak sounds can reach the same levels experienced in a nightclub; - Ear defenders, plugs or muffs may help to protect their hearing and ear muffs may also help to keep them a little bit warmer;
+The noise levels go up and down throughout a match.

+Small children have thinner skulls and more sensitive hearing and thus are more prone to hearing damage than adults.

+Whilst long term damage from the noise at football grounds is unlikely, the peak sounds can reach the same levels experienced in a nightclub.
-Ear defenders are the most suitable for protecting hearing and should:

-- have a protection level of SNR=27dB, which means they reduce the volume level by up to 27 decibels; - be tested and CE approved against the European Standard EN352-1:1993; and - further guidance and to purchase please click here.
+Ear defenders, plugs or muffs may help to protect their hearing and earmuffs may also help to keep them a little bit warmer; Ear defenders are the most suitable for protecting hearing and should have a protection level of SNR=27dB, which means they reduce the volume level by up to 27 decibels; they should be tested, and CE approved against the European Standard EN352- 1:1993

-Some people may also find the cheering, singing and chanting in some parts of the stadium a little frightening.
+Some people may also find the cheering, singing, and chanting in some parts of the stadium a little frightening.

 You may also find some spectators occasionally using language that is inappropriate for children and young people to hear.

-The Club has a Family Stand for families where such concerns are lessened (add something about sensory room?)
+The Club has a Family Stand for families where such concerns are lessened.